Colorado Organization for Victim Assistance

 • Monitoring state & federal legislation affecting victims of crime;

-• Administering a Victim Services Internship/Mentorship Program to enhance delivery of services to undeserved/underrepresented populations in the Denver metropolitan area;
+• Administering a Victim Services Intern Program to enhance the delivery of services to underserved/underrepresented populations in the Denver Metropolitan and Northern Front Range Areas;

 • Sponsoring the Annual COVA Conference for victim service providers and other interested parties;